Freight Shipping from Orlando to Boston

 How much does it cost to ship freight from Orlando to Boston?

-Full truckload (FTL) rates from Orlando, FL to Boston, MA currently range from $3,120-$3,845 for a standard dry van load over the 1,451-mile route.
+Full truckload (FTL) rates from Orlando, FL to Boston, MA currently range $3,120-$3,845 (roughly $2.17-$2.65 per mile over 1,451 miles).
 LTL shipments typically cost $998-$1,633 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to Boston?